GitLab CI/CD

 - kubescape scan .

-Failing the job with too many security issues
+Fail the job if there are too many security misconfigurations

-In case you not only want to use Kubescape for logging but also as a security gate in your delivery process, you can set up a failure threshold.
+If you want to use Kubescape as a security gate in your delivery process, you can set up a failure threshold.

-For example, if you want to make sure that at least 80% of your objects are passing the security checks, you can invoke the tool with -t option with the appropriate parameter:
+For example, if you want to make sure that at least 80% of your objects pass the security checks, add --compliance-threshold 80 to kubescape scan.

 kubescape scan --exclude-namespaces kube-system,kube-public